chadac/golang/src/cmd/compile/abi-internal.md

 ### Large aggregates

-Go encourages passing composite values by value, and this simplifies reasoning about mutation and races.
+Golang encourages passing composite values by value, and this simplifies reasoning about mutation and races.
 However, this comes at a performance cost for large composite values.
 It may be possible to instead transparently pass large composite